nccgroup/Sniffle/README.md

 in LL\_CONNECTION\_UPDATE\_IND).
 DeltaInstant is the number of connection events between when the connection update packet is transmitted and when the new parameters are applied.
-DeltaInstant must be greater than or equal to 6, as per the Bluetooth specification's requirements for master devices.
+DeltaInstant must be greater than or equal to 6, as per the Bluetooth specification's requirements for central devices.
 If multiple encrypted parameter updates are expected, you can provide multiple parameter pairs, separated by commas (eg. `6:7,39:8`).
 If you have a device that issues encrypted PHY update PDUs that don't change the PHY, or puts out encrypted LE